Dr Nicola Nadeau

 BSc Zoology, University of Newcastle-upon-Tyne (2002)

-PhD, University of Cambridge, Department of Zoology (2006)
+PhD, Department of Zoology, University of Cambridge, UK(2006)

-NERC Independent Research Fellow, University of Sheffield, APS (2014-present)
+NERC Independent Research Fellow, Animal and Plant Sciences, University of Sheffield, UK (2014-present)

 Key Research Interests

 - The evolution and genetics of colour pattern variation

 - The genetic and developmental control of structural colours in animals

 - The process of divergence and speciation within the genome

 - The genetic analysis of natural hybrid zones to identify loci under selection